YaShen998/GATES/readme.md

 After training and testing, results will be saved in the `logs/` directory, including total cost, SLA violations, and VM fees, which can be used for visualization and evaluation.

 ## 📚 Citation
-If you find this project is useful in your research, please consider give a star and cite the following papers in your future works:
+If you find this project useful for your research, please consider give a star and cite the following papers in your future works:

 ```bibtex
 @inproceedings{huang2022cost,